-Select the network and then click on Properties.
+Select the network and then click on Advanced options.
 From the panel which opens, turn the slider to the Off position for the Make this PC discoverable setting.

 To enable it again, simply move the slider back to the On position.